Islandora-Devops/islectl/docs/docs/commands.md

 ### make

-Until all the isle-dc command have been migrated into this CLI, the current isle-dc make commands can be ran like so
+Until all the isle-dc command have been migrated into this CLI, the current isle-dc make commands can be ran like so*

 ```
-islectl make up --dir /path/to/islandora-devops/isle-dc
+islectl make set_admin_password
 ```

-This `islectl make` command could also support any custom make commands that are not able to be implemented in this CLI.
-Would require the given make command to be compatible with the given docker compose project.
+This `islectl make` command could also support any custom make commands that are not able to be implemented in this CLI.*

+\* Would require the given make command to be compatible with ISLE site template assumptions